oladapooloyede/tekton-pipeline/README.md

 Kindly carry out the following activities:-

-- Kindly setup the namespace `ccop-ref-uat` (if it does not exist) on Openshift for deployment using this label `argocd.argoproj.io/managed-by: <argocd instance namespace>` on Front Door.
-If the namespace is not labelled with this value - `argocd.argoproj.io/managed-by: <argocd instance namespace>` on Front Door, after creation, kindly reach out to the cluster admin.
+- Kindly setup the namespace `ccop-ref-uat` (if it does not exist) on Openshift for deployment using this label `argocd.argoproj.io/managed-by: <argocd instance namespace>`.
+If the namespace is not labelled with this value - `argocd.argoproj.io/managed-by: <argocd instance namespace>`, after creation, kindly reach out to the cluster admin.

 - Kindly create the following n the <argocd instance namespace> of the Staging environment:-
 ```yaml